MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-financials-overview.md

 ## Contributors

-*This article is maintained by Microsoft.
-It was originally written by the following contributors.*
+*Microsoft maintains this article and the following contributors originally wrote it.*

 Principal author: